Updated December 2014

 - 1 enrollment in KU Medical Center continuing education courses and conferences by a McPherson County health care professional in Fiscal Year 2014.

-- 18 professional education and administrative visits in McPherson County occurred in Fiscal Year 2014 via telemedicine, an interactive video technology that connects providers and patients when distance separates the two.
+- 18 professional education and administrative visits in McPherson County occurred in Fiscal Year 2014 via telemedicine, an interactive video technology that eliminates distance as a barrier to health care, continuing education and interprofessional collaboration.
 The technology is operated by the University of Kansas Center for Telemedicine and Telehealth.

 Researching to Improve Health